NBISweden/raukrtemplate/README.md

 `File > New File > R Markdown... > From Template > RaukR Presentation Template`

-For full demo, use the template below.
-The demo template contains detailed examples of R Markdown syntax, features, formatting, alignment, graphics and interactive graphics.
-If you plan to use/render the demo template, note that it uses several extra R packages which needs to be installed.
-These are listed at the beginning of the template itself.
-If you just want to view the demo, see section 'Rendering' below.
+For demo, use the template below.

 `File > New File > R Markdown... > From Template > RaukR Presentation Demo`

-The presentation is based on the [`xaringen`](https://github.com/yihui/xaringan) R package which is a wrapper around javascript presentation library [remark.js](https://github.com/gnab/remark).

 ## Rendering

-Once you have created your own `.rmd` file based on the template and saved to a suitable location, the `.rmd` document can be rendered to HTML by running the below in the document directory.
+Once you have created your own `.Rmd` file based on the template and saved to a suitable location, the `.Rmd` document can be rendered to HTML by running the below in the document directory.

 ```
-rmarkdown::render("your-file-name.rmd")
+rmarkdown::render("your-file-name.Rmd")
 ```

 Note the `assets` directory or any other supporting directories such as `your-file-name_files` must not be deleted.
 They must be provided when sharing the HTML document.
 The final HTML document is NOT standalone.
 It is dependent on the child directories.